 If you don’t embrace digital as your new default, your church will probably continue to function like a mall in the age of Amazon.

-If you do embrace digital as your new default, making a bold announcement that you’re not meeting in person for the remainder of the year (like Andy Stanley recently did) doesn’t threaten the mission at all.
+If you do embrace digital as your new default, making a bold announcement that you’re not meeting in person for a while doesn’t threaten the mission at all.

 In fact, it might advance it.

 Of all the strategies available to you as a church leader, digital has the greatest potential.
 Digital church scales in a way that physical church doesn’t and can’t.